open-telemetry/opamp-spec/specification.md

 ```

 When connecting to the OpAMP Server and to other destinations it is typically
-expected that Agents will use some sort of header-based authorization mechanism
+expected that Agents (or OpAMP Clients connecting on Agent's behalf) will use
+some sort of header-based authorization mechanism
 (e.g. an "Authorization" HTTP header or an access token in a custom header) and
 optionally also client-side certificates for TLS connections (also known as
 mutual TLS).